club-1/newsletter/README.md

 Create 3 files :

-    emails              must be readable
+    emails              must be readable and writable
     secret              must be readable
-    signatures          must be readable and writable
+    signatures          must be readable

-Fill `secret` with a long sentence
+Fill `secret` with a long sentence.

 Fill `signatures` with one sentence per line.
-On will be used randomly as a little message at the end of each subscription or unsubscription email.
+On will be used randomly as a little message at the end of each automatic emails.

 Edit aliases [doc](https://club1.fr/docs/fr/outils/aliases.html#modifier-les-alias-de-reception)

-    nl-subscribe:        | "/var/tmp/nl/nls.sh /var/tmp/nl nl"
+    nl-subscribe:        | "/var/tmp/nl/nl.sh subscribe /var/tmp/nl nl"
-    nl-confirm:          | "/var/tmp/nl/nlc.sh /var/tmp/nl nl"
+    nl-confirm:          | "/var/tmp/nl/nl.sh confirm /var/tmp/nl nl"
-    nl-unsubscribe:      | "/var/tmp/nl/nlu.sh /var/tmp/nl nl"
+    nl-unsubscribe:      | "/var/tmp/nl/nl.sh unsubscribe /var/tmp/nl nl"

-For `nls.sh`, `nlc.sh` and `nlu.sh`, first argument is newsletter data path (list of emails, signatures, secret).
+For `nl.sh`, first argument is newsletter data path (list of emails, signatures, secret).
 Second argument is the newsletter prefix.
 Which is `nl` in the above example.
 This as to be in sync with the aliases.

 ## Usage